Yandy Díaz Player Props: Rays vs. Athletics

 Yandy Díaz At The Plate

-- Diaz is batting .261 with a double, two home runs and four walks.
+- Diaz has a double, two home runs and five walks while batting .222.

-- Among the qualified hitters in MLB action, his batting average ranks 107th, his on-base percentage ranks 69th, and he is 45th in the league in slugging.

-- Diaz has gotten a hit in three of six games this year (50.0%), with multiple hits twice.
+- This season, Diaz has totaled at least one hit in three of seven games (42.9%), and had multiple hits twice.

-- In six games played this year, he has hit a homer in two of them.
+- He has hit a long ball in two of seven games played this season, and in 6.3% of his plate appearances.

-- In two games this season, Diaz has driven in a run, and in both of those games he had multiple runs batted in.
+- In two games this year, Diaz has picked up an RBI, and in both of those games he had multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.